 The Givens Collection began in the hands of New York private collector Richard Lee Hoffman.
 With leadership from University of Minnesota professor and founding curator, Dr. John S. Wright, and the support of the Givens family and an 11-member Patron’s Council of leaders in the Twin Cities African American community, the collection was purchased in 1985.
 In 1986, the Collection was re-named in honor of Archie Givens, Sr. (1919-1974), a successful Minneapolis businessman and entrepreneur who was a visionary supporter of higher education, particularly for young people of color.
-The Givens Foundation for African American Literature continues to support the collection.
-The Givens Collection and the University of Minnesota Libraries are grateful to The Givens Collection Patron's Council for their leadership, vision, and generosity.
-The Patrons of the Collection are:
+The Givens Foundation for African American Literature has been a trusted partner since the Collection's founding.

 - Steven and Sharon Belton